Hands-On Fundraising

 9. We have a gala coming up.
 Can’t we throw a mention of it into the P.S.?

 Because the P.S. might be the only thing they read.
 Yup.
-Before they dig into the letter (IF they dig into the letter), eye-tracking studies show your readers will read the P.S.
-So it needs to be good.
+Even if they don’t read the letter, eye-tracking studies show your readers will read the P.S., so it needs to be good.
 It needs to ask for a gift.
 And it’s a great place to make that important ask with real urgency.
 It’s your fundraising appeal, condensed.

 Would you rather have me take some of the punches?

 I’ve been writing effective appeals since 1989.
-If you need a fundraising appeal written, get in touch.
-And let’s talk about working together.
-It will be fun!
+If you need a fundraising appeal written, get in touch and let’s talk about working together.

 Share this: